vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 The pace of the game is encouraged by an in-game currency reward system, which is used to buy items that increase the statistics and performance of the champion.
 This is one of the main ways for the players to increase their attack and defense power, thereby increasing their contribution to winning the game.
 </p>
 <p style='text-align: justify;'>
-This game presents at least two recommendation problems: champion and item recommendation, because there are more than 140 characters and around 240 items.
+This game presents at least two recommendation problems: champion <a href="https://dl.acm.org/doi/10.1145/3240323.3240345">(Chen et al., 2018)</a> and item recommendation <a href="https://ieeexplore.ieee.org/document/8395021/">(Looi et al., 2018)</a>, because there are more than 140 characters and around 240 items.
 Both the choice of champions and the items pose the challenge of the number of possible combinations, which users face making decisions based on experience.
-In this work, we focused on the second one.
+In this work, we focused on the latter.
 </p>
 <p align="center">
     <img src="/images/recsys-moba/moba_recsys_problem.png" width="250">